sedostheatre/sedos.co.uk/input/about/in-the-press.md

 ## *Our Country's Good*

-"Strong production of modern classic."
-[Our Country’s Good, 2018, Remote Goat](https://www.remotegoat.com/uk/review/14089/strong-production-of-modern-classic/)
+<?# Quote Url="https://www.remotegoat.com/uk/review/14089/strong-production-of-modern-classic/" Cite="Our Country’s Good, 2018, Remote Goat" ?>Strong production of modern classic.<?#/ Quote ?>

 <?# Quote Url="http://www.sardinesmagazine.co.uk/reviews/review.php?REVIEW-Sedos-Our+Countrys+Good&reviewsID=3362" Cite="Our Country’s Good, 2018, Sardines" ?>I think this production of Our Country’s Good is the best non-professional 'straight' play (musicals are a different animal) I have ever seen.
 Of course that’s partly down to the strength of Wertenbaker’s timeless, topical, funny, poignant, horrifying text.
 But it’s also a huge credit to the talented Sedos cast and their director, Chloe Robertson.<?#/ Quote ?>